-Have you ever sent out an email to your small list asking for feedback?
+If you want to survey your audience…you may have sent out an email to your small list asking for feedback.

 How about asking someone to fill out a “short” survey?

 What was the response?
 Has it been less than responsive?

 Unless you've already have an extremely active and engaged group of people following you, you have likely experienced the SAME DARN THING.

 I know I have…and that's why I believe the survey is dead.

 But before you get yourself all worked up and tell me how YOUR last attempt to survey your audience actually DID work, let me qualify that statement a bit.